 Can you explain the standards that need to be met for Army PRT?

-PRT standards vary based on age and gender.
+PRT standards are age and gender-specific.

 What does PRT stand for in the context of military physical training?

-It’s the Army’s comprehensive fitness program designed to improve soldiers’ physical capabilities and combat readiness.
+PRT stands for Physical Readiness Training, the Army’s comprehensive fitness initiative aimed at enhancing soldiers’ physical proficiency and combat readiness.